 - 2) I have not really seen Motorola and Blackberry trying to do IoT.
 Talking about failures is unfair.
 The IoT is complex.
 It is not a plug and play story as has been described sometimes.

 - 4) I agree with geographical diversification, but there is also geographic harmonization.
-There are some IoT solutions strongly local and domestic.
+There are some IoT solutions strongly local and domestic, although there are issues like geographic restrictions for the use of internet, and solutions as Troypoint’s suggested vpn for kodi is one of the great options for this.
 There are some others global by definition.
 China is a big opportunity.
 No doubt about that, but the opportunity is everywhere because of the IoT objectives: transforming spaces and contexts for making them more efficient, cost-effective and resource-effective.